k232003-TalalAli/k232003-TalalAli/README.md

 ## 👨‍💻 About Me

-- 🎓 **BS in Cybersecurity** — FAST NUCES, Karachi (Expected 2027)
+- 🎓 **BS in Cybersecurity** — FAST NUCES, Karachi (Expected to graduate in 2027)
-- 🔐 Focused on **Cybersecurity**, **Software Development**, and **Networking**
+- 🔐 Focused on **Cybersecurity** and **Software Development**.
-- 🛠️ Passionate about building GUI tools, learning new languages, and creating beginner-friendly simulations
+- 🛠️ Passionate about building both CLI and GUI tools, learning new languages, and creating beginner-friendly simulations.
-- 📈 Actively enhancing my technical skills and exploring new areas in cybersecurity and software engineering

 ---